ckoerber/covid-19-analysis/doc/details.md

 ```
 Furthermore, the hospitalization rate `beta_h` is affected by the hospital capacity `C` such that `beta_h = 0` if `H(t) > C`.

+The major difference between the SIR and SIHR models are:
+* The SIHR model allows to account for delays between infection and hospitalization
+* The SIHR model makes it possible to include hospital capacities
+* The SIHR model reduces the number of infected persons by assuming that hospitalized persons do not spread COVID-19.
+Compared to SIR, it causes a different relation between the number of infections and hospitalizations over time.

 ## Statistical implementation

 The Python modules [`gvar`](https://github.com/gplepage/gvar) and [`lsqfit`](https://github.com/gplepage/lsqfit) are used for propagating data and fit parameter uncertainties (priors) to fit results (posteriors).
-To simplify the analysis, for now all distributions are assumed to be gaussian (which allows to obtain results without using Monte Carlo estimators).
+To simplify the analysis, for now all distributions are assumed to be Gaussian (which allows obtaining results without using Monte Carlo estimators).

 ## Room for improvements

 ### Parameter and data distributions are approximated by uncorrelated normal distributions

-While in the limit of large numbers this approximation will improve, it is known that a few parameter distributions do not follow normal distribution.
+While in the limit of large numbers this approximation will improve, it is known that a few parameter distributions do not follow a normal distribution.
-Propagating experimental parameter distributions might increase accuracy; likely, this would require a MCMC implementation of the fit.
+Propagating experimental parameter distributions might increase accuracy; likely, this would require an MCMC implementation of the fit.

 ### Data uncertainty